temporalio/documentation/docs/java/activities.md

 Activity interface must be annotated with the `@ActivityInterface`.
 You can annotate each method in the Activity interface with the `@ActivityMethod` annotation, but this is completely optional.
-Note that the `@ActivityMethod` annotation has a `name` parameter which can be used to define the activity type.
+Note that the `@ActivityMethod` annotation has a `name` parameter which can be used to define the Activity type.
 If not specified, the method name (with the first letter capitalized) is used by default, so in the above example it would be "ComposeGreeting".

 ### Calling Activities inside Workflows